Berserker: Germanic mercenaries in the Roman army

-The bas-relief carvings on Trajan's column in Rome, completed in 113 AD, depict scenes of Trajan's conquest of Dacia in 101–106 AD.
+The bas-relief carvings on Trajan's Column in Rome, completed in 113 AD, depict scenes of Trajan's conquest of Dacia in 101–106 AD.
 The scenes show his Roman soldiers plus auxiliaries and allies from Rome's border regions, including tribal warriors from both sides of the Rhine.
 There are warriors depicted as barefoot, bare-chested, bearing weapons and helmets that are associated with the Germani.

 Scene 36 on the column shows some of these warriors standing together, with some wearing bearhoods and some wearing wolfhoods.
 This is the only potential record of Germanic bear-warriors and wolf-warriors fighting together until 872 AD, with Thórbiörn Hornklofi's description of the battle of Hafrsfjord, when they fought together for King Harald Fairhair of Norway.

 Migration Period depictions

-In 1639 and 1734 respectively, two vastly decorated horns made of sheet gold, the Golden Horns of Gallehus, were discovered in Southern Jutland, Denmark.
+In 1639 and 1734 respectively, two extensively decorated horns made of sheet gold, the Golden Horns of Gallehus, were discovered in Southern Jutland, Denmark.
 As part of its decoration, the first horn, the larger of the two, depicts two animal headed men facing each other, armed with what appears to be a sickle and a wood-splitting axe.
 Dated to the early 5th century, these depictions could represent something related to berserkers.

 In the spring of 1870, four Vendel era cast-bronze dies, the Torslunda plates, were found by Erik Gustaf Pettersson and Anders Petter Nilsson in a cairn on the lands of the farm No 5 Björnhovda in Torslunda parish, Öland, Sweden, one of them showing what appears to be a berserker ritual.

 In 1887, the graves of two 7th century Alemanni men were found during construction work in the immediate vicinity of the St. Gallus Church in the Gutenstein district of the city of Sigmaringen, Germany.
 One of the graves contained, among other things, a silver sword scabbard, the Gutenstein scabbard.
 Highly ornate, it features a warrior figure with a wolf's head, holding a sword and a spear.
 It is thought this depicts an ulfheðinn (wolf warrior), as pre-Christian Central Europe was part of the same tradition as the Norse.

 Other animal headed figures have been found, such as an antlered figure on the Gundestrup cauldron, found on northern Jutland, Denmark, in 1891, which has been dated from 200 BC to 300 AD.

 Animal headed warriors on the Gallehus horns.

-An animal headed warrior and a one eyed character on one of the Torslunda plates.

 A wolf headed warrior on the Gutenstein scabbard.

 An antlered figure on the Gundestrup cauldron.